kpelloni/css-responsive-website-unsolved/README.md

 - [ x] The project's file/folder structure should NOT be edited!
 - [x ] The index.html file should NOT be edited!
 - [x ] The `/css/styles.css` file should NOT be edited!
-- [ ] VSCode IDE MUST have 0 problems listed
+- [ x] VSCode IDE MUST have 0 problems listed
-- [ ] The code of the index.html and styles.css should pass the W3C validation (Feel free to use either the "w3c web validator" VSCode extension or the "Online w3c Markup Validation Service")
+- [x ] The code of the index.html and styles.css should pass the W3C validation (Feel free to use either the "w3c web validator" VSCode extension or the "Online w3c Markup Validation Service")
-- [ ] The code MUST be formatted with Prettier.
+- [x ] The code MUST be formatted with Prettier.
 - [ ] Push the changes to the Github repo, when finished.
 - [ ] Submit a .txt file with the Github repo url.